jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

 ## Different workflows

 A **centralized Git** workflow uses a central Git repository as the single source of record for application code.
 Developers push code changes directly to the main branch, and do not push commits in other branches to the central repository.
 Because the workflow results in commits to a single branch only, team members are prone to merge conflicts.
 It open doors to commit partial or incomplete code changes.
+Code is always on the most updated features so may be unstable.

 A **feature branch** workflow implements safety mechanisms to protect the stability of code on the main branch.
 The aim of this workflow is to always have deployable and stable code for every commit on the main branch, but still allow team members to develop and contribute new features to the project.
+We can add a second main trunk, `development` or `dev` to support coding for the next software release.
+And feature branches can be done from this development branch.

 In a feature branch workflow, each new feature is implemented in a dedicated branch.

 The **Forked** repository workflow is often used with large open source projects.
 With a large number of contributors, managing feature branches in a central repository is difficult.
 Additionally, the project owner may not want to allow contributors to create branches in the code repository.
 In this scenario, branch creation on the central repository is limited to a small number of team members.
 Once forked, clone your repo and add the upstream repository (the one you forked from).  `git remote add upstream <url of the git repository source of your fork>`.
 It's good practice to regularly sync your work with the upstream repository.
 To do this, you'll need to use Git on the command line: